LiamPack/LiamPack.github.io/dead_posts/artin.md

 $A$.
 The formal solution to such a differential equation takes the form of $x(t) = \exp(At)x$, where $\exp(A)$ is defined as a formal power series in $A$ and $x$ a vector of initial conditions.
 How do you know if it converges?
-Well the naiive thing to do is to declare the power series convergent if all entries of the matrix $\exp(A)$ converge point-wise.
+Well the naïve thing to do is to declare the power series convergent if all entries of the matrix $\exp(A)$ converge point-wise.